 There are plenty of claims out there about the best way to prepare for a presentation:

 - Your slides should contain a single image with one line of text

 - You should practice in front of a mirror

 - You should always maintain eye contact, and not look at your slides

-This free video presentation looks at how to prepare for a presentation, where to stand, where to look when presenting, and at how to make sure your slides support you – instead of undermining you.
+So how do you separate fact from fiction?
+Our free video presentation dismantles the myths around presenting.
+We will look at how to prepare for a presentation, where to stand, where to look when presenting, and – most importantly – how to make sure your slides support you – instead of undermining you.

 BrightCarbon is our “go to” for all of our professional presentations, always delivering high quality projects on time and on budget.Cynthia Rogan Apex Learning